Lost In Space

 Reconnaissance

-For starters I’ve opened the file in my favorite hex editor editor and browsed through it, looking for obvious patterns such as human-readable strings, repetitive byte sequences and anything not looking like random noise.
+For starters I’ve opened the file in my favorite hex editor and browsed through it, looking for obvious patterns such as human-readable strings, repetitive byte sequences and anything not looking like random noise.
 I’ve found the following:

 • A very short header that doesn’t contain any human-readable file signatures.